ItsAlxl/sbox-neverspace/README.md

 # Neverspace
 A short puzzle-ish game made for [s&box](https://sbox.game/pwegg/neverspace) featuring mechanics that bend the rules of physics.

-- Gateways: Teleport from one portal to another.
+- Portals: Teleport from one portal to another.
 Each portal defines a target portal, so they can be one-way, two-way, chained, etc.
-- Attractors: Planetoids and walkways can affect the gravity of nearby objects.
+- Gravity: Planetoids and walkways can affect the gravity of nearby objects.
-- Quantum: Events are triggered when an object enters/exits/occludes the player's view.
+- Perception: Events are triggered when an object enters/exits/occludes the player's view.

 ## License
 The code is released under the [MIT license](LICENSE), which is a permissive license.
 Here's the [TLDR](https://www.tldrlegal.com/license/mit-license).